artevelde-uas/canvas-lms-theme-dev/README.md

 }
 ```

+**NOTE:** The Webpack script that comes with the DEV tool is re-exposed so you can use it in your `sripts` section.

-**NOTE:** Instructure UI (which is included) requires Webpack v4 (!) to work properly.
+**NOTE:** The Instructure UI package (which is included) requires Webpack v4 (!) to work properly.

 ### Server configuration

-The Canvas LMS Theme provides a server script that serves your code from localhost on port 5000.
+The DEV tool provides a server script that serves your code from `localhost` on port `5000`.
 You can change the default settings like this:

 ```json
 {